xcfem/xc/install/install.scripts.linux.md

 ==================================================

 ## Dependencies
-Depending on the various distribution out there we gone provide scipts to install the needed dependency packages needed to compile XC.
+Depending on the various distribution out there we gone provide scripts to install the needed dependency packages needed to compile XC.

 #### Debian Stretch